open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ExportResult is one of:

-* Success - batch is successfully exported.
+* `Success` - The batch has been successfully exported.
   For protocol exporters this typically means that the data is sent over the wire and delivered to the destination server.
-* FailedNotRetryable - exporting failed.
-The caller must not retry exporting the same batch.
+* `Failure` - exporting failed.
 The batch must be dropped.
-This for example can happen when the batch contains bad data and cannot be serialized.
+For example, this can happen when the batch contains bad data and cannot be serialized.
-* FailedRetryable - cannot export to the destination.
-The caller should record the error and may retry exporting the same batch after some time.
-This for example can happen when the destination is unavailable, there is a network error or endpoint does not exist.

 #### `Shutdown()`